 - Relax your shoulders and put them back.

-- Sit all the way back in your chair.
+- Sit back in your chair.
 Make sure your body is “stacked,” your shoulders are over your hips, and your head is over your shoulders.

 Give Your Eyes a Break